 Finish edges with pinking fabric shears.

-Sew button with a shank to the center of the flower.
+To finish this diy crayon holder, sew button with a shank to the center of the flower.
 Place all items in the pockets, fold up and decide how long ribbon needs to be.
 Fold the end of ribbon (making about a 1″ loop) and stitch back and forth to secure.
 Trim any extra ribbon.

 Please check out my new e-book, “Gifts Kids Can Make.”
 You will find simple and useful gifts to make with your children —– a great way to spend time over the holiday break.
 The gifts are perfect for year round giving!